-We train a DNN with two hidden layers in various experimental settings: dimension $d \in \{ 100, 200, 400\}$, number of classes $c \in \{ 4, 8, 16\}$, maximum perturbation $\epsilon \in \{ 0.01, 0.03, 0.05\}$.
-The models are trained using stochastic gradient descent (SGD) with momentum of 0.9 and weight decay of 0.0002 for 50 epochs.
-We use an initial learning rate of 0.1 which is divided by 10 at epoch 30 and 45.
-The adversarial examples used for training are generated by PGD$^{10}$ with random start and step size $\alpha = \epsilon/4$.
-We note that a perturbation bound of 0 implies using natural images without performing any PGD attacks.
+We train a two hidden layer DNN across various experimental settings: dimension $d \in \{ 100, 200, 400\}$, number of classes $c \in \{ 4, 8, 16\}$, maximum perturbation $\epsilon \in \{ 0.01, 0.03, 0.05\}$.
+The models are trained for 50 epochs using stochastic gradient descent (SGD) with a momentum of 0.9 and a weight decay of 0.0002.
+We use an initial learning rate of 0.1, which is decayed by a factor of 10 at epochs 30 and 45.
+The adversarial examples for training are generated by PGD$^{10}$ with a random start and a step size of $\alpha = \epsilon/4$.
+Note that a perturbation bound of 0 implies the use of natural images without any PGD attacks.

-In Table~\ref{tab:sphere_exp}, we compare the performance of TART and Reverse-TART based on clean test accuracy and robust test accuracy.
-Clean test accuracy refers to the model accuracy on the test dataset without any attacks, while robust test accuracy is obtained by testing the accuracy against adversarial data generated by PGD$^{20}$ with random start, $l_\infty$ perturbation bound $\epsilon$, and step size $\alpha = \epsilon/10$.
-In all cases, our proposed TART outperforms Reverse-TART in terms of clean accuracy.
-Moreover, TART achieves higher robust accuracy than Reverse-TART in most cases.
-These results justify the superiority of our idea that avoiding training on adversarial examples with large normal components can benefit not only accuracy but also robustness.
-We confirm that employing information from the tangent space is indeed potent in selecting appropriate epsilons that enhance clean accuracy without sacrificing robustness.
+In Table~\ref{tab:sphere_exp}, we compare the performance of TART and Reverse-TART based on clean and robust test accuracy.
+Clean accuracy is the model's performance on the test dataset without attacks, while robust accuracy is measured against adversarial data generated by PGD$^{20}$ with a random start, an $l_\infty$ perturbation bound of $\epsilon$, and a step size of $\alpha = \epsilon/10$.
+Our results show that TART consistently outperforms Reverse-TART in both clean and robust accuracy across all cases.
+These findings support our core hypothesis that avoiding training on adversarial examples with large normal components is an effective strategy for enhancing clean accuracy without sacrificing robustness.